 Law graduate Nicola Sturgeon followed an impressive line of political leaders who studied at Glasgow when she secured the top job in Scottish politics in 2014.
 She made history as the first female First Minister of Scotland, and the first female leader of any of the devolved UK administrations.

 Our Glasgow University Union debating chamber has come to be considered one of the finest training grounds for young and ambitious politicians.
-The talents of some of the UK’s most influential political figures have been nurtured here, including former Leader of the Labour Party John Smith, Scotland’s inaugural First Minister Donald Dewar and former Leaders of the Liberal Democratic Party Charles Kennedy and Sir Menzies Campbell.
+The talents nurtured here include current Leader of the Liberal Democrats Sir Vince Cable as well as former leaders Charles Kennedy and Sir Menzies Campbell, former Leader of the Labour Party John Smith and Scotland’s inaugural First Minister Donald Dewar.

-Another of our history makers is Liberal party leader Sir Henry Campbell-Bannerman.
-In 1905 he became our first graduate to be elected Prime Minister.
+Another of our history makers is Sir Henry Campbell-Bannerman who became our first graduate to be elected Prime Minister in 1905.
 Following in his footsteps, alumnus Andrew Bonar Law served as Prime Minister from 1922 to 1923.